rachelhqyan/PHAR-422-Decision-Tree-Model/README.md

 # PHAR 422: Building a Decision Tree in R

 ## Learning Objectives
-- Construct cohort-based Decision Tree models in R
+- Construct Decision Tree models in R
-- Determine the ICER and display results on a cost-effectiveness plane
+- Determine the ICER
-- Develop a probabilistic sensitivity analysis
-- Characterize parameter uncertainty using a cost effectiveness acceptability curves

 ## 1. Installation